stride3d/stride-website/posts/2024-11-10-investigating-spirv-for-the-shader-system-part-2.md

 1. The effect system
 2. The shader mixin system

-The effect system is at a higher level than the shader mixins.
+The effect system sits at a higher level than the shader mixins.
 It drives the creation of shader permutations through mixin operations of shader mixins.

 A shader mixin is a building block for shaders in Stride, they are mixed and merged together to produce one final shader that will be used in rendering pipelines.
 Mixins is another way to reuse code without going through an inheritance hierarchy, there are many ways to go about it and SDSL has very specific kind of rules.